syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 ### Binding the ItemsSource in ViewModel to the Picker loaded inside template

-The ItemsSource of a picker which is loaded inside the GridTemplateColumn can be binded from the ViewModel.
-You need to set the Source for the picker loaded inside the GridTemplateColumn to get the items in it.
+The `ItemsSource` of a picker which is loaded inside the [GridTemplateColumn](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) can also be assigned any value via binding by passing the binding conetxt as the `Source` to the `ItemsSource` property.

 Refer the below code to bind the ItemsSource of Picker loaded inside the GridTemplateColumn from the ViewModel.